alphagov/notifications-node-client/DOCUMENTATION.md

 #### personalisation (required)

-The personalisation argument always contains the following parameters for the letter recipient's address:
+The personalisation argument always contains the following parameters for the letter recipient’s address:

 - `address_line_1`
 - `address_line_2`